USDA Loan Approval Process | Timeline & Steps 2025

 Check with your lender before agreeing to a closing date.
 The lender should know how long your local USDA department currently takes for final sign-off.
 Don’t be unrealistic about your closing date.

-It’s the big day.
-During closing, you will sign loan documents, verify all closing cost funds have been properly received into escrow, and prepare to get the keys to your new home.
+The final step in the USDA process timeline is closing.
+On this big day, you will sign loan documents, verify all closing cost funds have been properly received into escrow, and prepare to get the keys to your new home.

 USDA Direct Loan approval process